 VI.
 Criteria for case ascertainment

-A positive spotted fever group rickettsiosis/Rocky Mountain spotted fever result triggers a laboratory report to public health, which would then conduct a disease investigation to determine whether the individual meets the clinical presentation criteria for case ascertainment.
-Healthcare providers also report known or suspected cases of SFGR/RMSF infection to the health department, which would also trigger a disease investigation.
-SFGR/RMSF cases may also be identified through supplemental data sources including death certificates listing SFGR/RMSF as a cause of death or significant condition contributing to death, or medical records containing a diagnosis of SFGR/RMSF.
+While CSTE case definitions are for surveillance purposes only and not intended for clinical use, surveillance data provides useful information about risk and disease trends.
+A positive laboratory diagnostic result for SFR triggers a laboratory report to public health officials, which would then conduct a disease investigation to determine whether the individual meets the clinical presentation criteria for case ascertainment.
+Healthcare providers also report known or suspected cases of SFR to the health department, which would also trigger a disease investigation.
+SFR cases may also be identified through supplemental data sources including death certificates listing SFR (including RMSF) as a cause of death or significant condition contributing to death, or medical records containing a diagnosis of SFR.

 A. Narrative: A description of suggested criteria for case ascertainment of a specific condition.